Mt Kilimanjaro: The Big Climb: #1 Alexia Beau

 I look back now, on that day, 20th June 2016 with the fondest memories as it was then we were blessed with the most amazing gift.
 Alexia Beau Tiffany.

 It’s at the start of this journey that we found Shabang and Wakefield Down Syndrome Group, two amazing charities help support families at the start of their very own beautiful experience.
 It’s the fantastic work that both of these charities do that really inspired me to ‘give something back’.
-It scares me to say (write) this as I cannot believe it is happening, but following a crazy night at the pub…. both Paul Fahey, construction director at Sigma and Matthew Horner, a close friend of mine, have decided that in September, we’d climb Mount Kilimanjaro (!!) to both raise awareness and funds for these two fantastic charities.
+It scares me to say (write) this as I cannot believe it is happening, but following a crazy night at the pub…. both Paul Fahey, Construction Director at Sigma and Matthew Horner, a close friend of mine decided that in September, we’d climb Mount Kilimanjaro (!!) to both raise awareness and funds for these two fantastic charities.

 I am fortunate to work for a great business in Sigma and alongside our fundraising efforts, the team at Sigma will be organising many events to show their support and we hope you can too.
 If you could spare anything to help these fantastic charities then please do via this page, any donations will be appreciated.

 Thanks a lot.

 On the 12th September, our three fearless explorers are swapping their comfortable lives and pushing themselves to the limit to raise money for Shabang & Wakefield and District Down’s Syndrome Support Group.
 The ascent of Africa’s highest mountain, Mount Kilimanjaro is a massive 19,340ft and will take 7 days to complete!
 Money raised will provide a support network, information and fun activities for people with Down’s syndrome, their families and their friends across West Yorkshire.